franciscohanna92/client-server-huffman/README.md

-# Server and client communication using Huffman algorithm as compressor
+# Client server communication using Huffman algorithm for compression
 ## How to use
 First, clone and install dependencies:
 ```